Fresh Salsa Verde gets its great flavor from charred green peppers, tomatillos, and onions.

 (Updated post.)
 Salsas are one of my favorite things about late summer and early fall.
 Farmers’ Markets are teeming with fresh tomatoes, tomatillos, and chiles.
 This year, I grew poblano chiles and tomatillos in my garden for the sole purpose of making Salsa Verde.

-My delicious, easy-to-make fresh salsa verde involves charring chile peppers, tomatillos, and onions under the broiler, on the grill, or in a pan, which imparts a wonderful, smoky flavor.
-After that, it’s a simple matter of peeling and seeding the peppers (unless you’re a chili-head like me, in which case you can leave the seeds in!), and then popping everything into the food processor.
-Then, you zap-zap it in the food processor with salt, pepper, and a fistful of cilantro (or not, if you’re a genetic cilantro hater).
+My delicious, easy-to-make fresh salsa verde involves charring chile peppers, tomatillos, and onions under the broiler, on the grill, or in a pan.
+This imparts a wonderful, smoky flavor.
+Next, it’s a simple matter of peeling and seeding the peppers.
+That is, unless you’re a chili-head like me, in which case you can leave the seeds in!
+Then, you pop everything into the food processor.
+It’s a quick zap-zap with salt, pepper, and a fistful of cilantro (or not, if you’re a genetic cilantro hater).
 And that’s it!
 SO EASY.

 Fresh Salsa Verde: about the green chiles